Petit Basset Griffon Vendéen: Morbidity

 In the PBGV Club of America 2000 survey, the most common diseases reported by owners of 640 dogs were persistent pupillary membranes, recurrent ear infections, hypothyroidism, neck pain, and epilepsy, treated with daily medication, principally phenobarbitol.
 In later years they can develop an eye condition known to mainly effect German Shepherds, called Panis.
 This is kept at bay using steroidal eye drops.

 Among 289 live Basset Griffon Vendéens (both varieties) in the 2004 UKC survey, the most common health issues noted by owners were reproductive, dermatologic (dermatitis and mites), and aural (otitis externa, excessive ear wax, and ear mites).
 They are also prone to dislocation of their hips due to their long bodies, short legs, and the fact they carry a robust amount of weight for their size.
 On average around 15 kg.

-Care

-Part of the charm of a PBGV is its tousled, unkempt appearance.

-They should have daily walks or much play time in a large, fenced yard to burn off excess energy.
-They need to be brushed regularly, but not daily, to avoid matting and tangles.

-To keep the coat well groomed it should be occasionally stripped.
-Hairs must be pulled out of the coat using either a special stripping tool or the finger and thumb.
-The coat is shallow rooted and is made to come out if trapped, so this grooming method causes no pain.

-They need regular ear cleanings to prevent yeast infections and clipping of the claws is normally needed once or twice a month.

-Crufts 2013

-Winner of the world's biggest dog show, Crufts, in 2013, the four-year-old Soletrader Peek A Boo ("Jilly") beat more than twenty thousand dogs to take the coveted title.
-She won the Hound Group on the first day of the show and then proceeded to win Best of Show on the fourth day.
-Jilly was previously Reserve Best of Show at Crufts in 2011.
+The Basset Petit Griffon Vendéen is one of the more commonly affected breeds for primary open angle glaucoma.
+An autosomal recessive mutation of the ADAMTS17 gene is responsible for the condition in the breed.